OpenAnswers/top4j/docs/COMMAND_LINE_INTERFACE.md

 **Threads:** The total number of threads within the JVM process along with a breakdown of the thread states.
 See the [java.lang.Thread.State Enum](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.State.html) for more details.

-**%Cpu(s):** The JVM process percentage CPU utilisation across all available processors along with a breakdown of the user space and system CPU included in the total.
+**%Cpu(s):** The JVM process percentage CPU utilisation across all available processors.
 This is the JVM process CPU utilisation at the system level.
+The JVM process CPU utilisation is based on the ProcessCpuTime attribute on the JMX [OperatingSystemMXBean](https://docs.oracle.com/javase/8/docs/api/java/lang/management/OperatingSystemMXBean.html) if that's available.
-It's effectively the sum of the CPU utilisation of all threads running within the JVM process divided by the number of available processors.
+If not, it's calculated as the sum of the CPU utilisation of all live threads running within the JVM process divided by the number of available processors.
+In which case, the per thread CPU utilisation is derived from the JMX [ThreadMXBean](https://docs.oracle.com/javase/8/docs/api/java/lang/management/ThreadMXBean.html) [getThreadCpuTime()](https://docs.oracle.com/javase/8/docs/api/java/lang/management/ThreadMXBean.html#getThreadCpuTime-long-) operation.
+Where the CPU utilisation is taken from the JMX [OperatingSystemMXBean](https://docs.oracle.com/javase/8/docs/api/java/lang/management/OperatingSystemMXBean.html), a breakdown of the CPU usage consumed by live threads vs. internal threads is provided under the %Cpu(s) header, where live threads are threads returned by the JMX [ThreadMXBean.getAllThreadIds()](https://docs.oracle.com/javase/8/docs/api/java/lang/management/ThreadMXBean.html#getAllThreadIds--) operation and the internal threads CPU utilisation represents all other JVM threads, e.g. code compiler threads.
+Where the CPU utilisation is derived from the JMX [ThreadMXBean](https://docs.oracle.com/javase/8/docs/api/java/lang/management/ThreadMXBean.html), a breakdown of the user space and system CPU is included along side the total.

 **Heap Util(%):** The JVM heap space utilisation following the most recent garbage collection event for each of the primary Java heap spaces.
 This is effectively the residual heap occupied by live objects within the JVM heap which can't be garbage collected because they are still referenced by one or more other objects.
 It is calculated as ( ( heapUsed / heapCommitted ) * 100 ).
 See HeapStats MBean below for more details.